mjmdavis/mjmdavis.github.io/_posts/2017-04-29-how-your-map-is-a-lie.markdown

 The Equirectangular projection is like dropping the spherical globe into a cylinder, making tiny holes at the poles and stretching the sphere out so the points at the poles wrap around the top and bottom of the cylinder.
 Then you just slice the cylinder at the [antimeridian](https://en.wikipedia.org/wiki/180th_meridian) and unroll it into a rectangle.

 Notice that on the Equirectangular map, the height of each circle is the same but the width changes as the map gets more stretched out near the poles.
 In fact, as you get to a pole, you have stretched a single point out into the entire width of the map!
-[Infinite distortion]({{ site.url }}/showing/2017/04/29/mercator-madness.html).

 To remedy the horizontal stretching, the Mercator Projection stretches the globe out in the vertical direction an equal amount to the stretching in the vertical direction.
 This is good because it helps preserve the shape of small objects.
 It's also great if you're a sailor as you can draw a straight line on a Merctor map and if you sail along it, you will maintain a constant heading.
 Really useful for navigating a ship in the 1600s.
 In fact, Mercator was the name of a guy who sold maps.
 He described the map using this projection method as a "new and augmented description of Earth corrected for the use of sailors".
 Today the Mercator projection is still used to navigate the high seas.